delpinomejia/demo-image-testing/README.md

 # GitHub CI DVulnetrability Scanning

-In this demo we will use GitHub actions to build, scan and push a container image.
+In this demo we will use GitHub actions to build, scan for vulnerabilities and push a container image.
 The workflow is as follows:

 1. Setup Docker Buildx to be able to build the image